Reda Jaadi

-Reda Jaadi (born 14 February 1995) is a Belgium-born Moroccan footballer who plays as a midfielder for the Moroccan club Wydad AC.
+Reda Jaadi (born 14 February 1995) is a Belgium-born Moroccan footballer who plays as a midfielder for the Moroccan club IR Tanger.

 International career

 Reda Jaadi played two games for Belgium U17 at the 2012 European Under-17 Championship qualifiers.

 Jaadi eventually switched allegiance and played one game for Morocco, appearing in a 5–2 victory against Uganda at the 2020 African Nations Championship, a tournament which was eventually won by Morocco.

 Personal life

-Jaadi was born in Brussels, Belgium on 14 February 1995 and is of Moroccan descent.
+Jaadi was born in Brussels, Belgium on 14 February 1995 and is Moroccan by descent.
 Reda is the brother of the Moroccan youth international, Nabil Jaadi.